Key Takeaways

 How do I answer if I was fired more than once?

 Focus on the most recent, most relevant instance, and be ready to show a clear pattern of growth across roles.
 Practice this scenario specifically with the AI mock interview tool so your tone stays steady under follow-up questions.
+For additional insights, consider reviewing how to explain job hopping in a job interview and how to answer "why are you leaving your current job?".

 Make This Practical